JumpStart Games: History

-From 1991 to 1994, Knowledge Adventure developed games for IBM PC compatibles running MS-DOS.
+From 1991 to 1997, Knowledge Adventure developed games for IBM PC compatibles running MS-DOS.

 Purchase by CUC International

-On November 5, 1996, CUC International announced that it would acquire Knowledge Adventure; the acquisition was completed on February 3, 1997.
+On November 5, 1996, CUC International announced that it would acquire Knowledge Adventure; the acquisition was completed on January 31, 1997 with a press release on February 3, 1997.
 In February 1996, CUC had acquired Davidson & Associates; this subsidiary was later merged with Knowledge Adventure in October 1998.